Site logo

 Protecting Service Users and the Public

-The Register has been established to create and maintain professional ethics and standards, that prioritise the health and wellbeing of clients and public and protects them from harm or injury in the field of Equine Facilitated Interactions.
+The Register’s purpose is to create and maintain professional ethics and standards that prioritise the health and wellbeing of clients and service users.
+These standards serve to protect them from harm or injury, when engaging in the services of Equine Facilitated Interactions, to ensure that everyone who might access the service can benefit from the best standards of practice and care.

 Working with horses

-To find out more about what you might experience in such a session please read the short guide to Equine Facilitated Interaction sessions, as well as links to independent published articles and research.
+There is also no common terminology in the market to describe these services, whether from a learning or therapeutic perspective.
+Here is a short summary that outlines some of the different types of practice.
+Also, to find out more about what you might experience in such a session please read the short guide to Equine Facilitated Interaction sessions, as well as links to independent published articles and research.

 Maintaining a public register